 Manatū Taonga – Ministry for Culture & Heritage is working to renew greater Christchurch’s unique identity and its vitality expressed through sport, recreation, art, history, heritage and traditions.
-Click on the above menu on the right-hand side to learn more about the Recovery Strategy.

 The Recovery Strategy for Greater Christchurch is the key reference document guiding the reconstruction, rebuilding and recovery of greater Christchurch under the Canterbury Earthquake Recovery (CER) Act 2011.
 Its vision is that "Greater Christchurch recovers and progresses as a place to be proud of – an attractive and vibrant place to live, work, visit and invest, mō tātou, ā, mō kā uri ā muri ake nei – for us and our children after us."